inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 Launching a simulation returns a task object, which can be used to verify the status of the simulation, get the simulation outputs and access post-processing tools.
 See more in the [Tasks section](inductiva/tasks/README.md).

 ### Example:

-To run this example you need an object.
-You can fetch any object you like directly with Inductiva package.
-On this example, we download a test object saved in our Github repository.
+To run this example you need an object of OBJ or STL format.
+See below how to fetch one that we have available in our Github repository.

 Do not forget to insert your API Key (get one by filling this [form](https://docs.google.com/forms/d/e/1FAIpQLSflytIIwzaBE_ZzoRloVm3uTo1OQCH6Cqhw3bhFVnC61s7Wmw/viewform?usp=sf_link)).